Chebureki

 Chebureki is a national dish of Crimean Tatar cuisine.
 They are popular as a snack and street food throughout the Caucasus, West Asia, Central Asia, Lithuania, Latvia, Estonia, Ukraine, Russia, Eastern Europe, as well as in Turkey, Greece and Romania.

 Preparation

-A cheburek is a half-round-shaped börek, filled with a very thin layer of ground beef, poultry meat, lamb or basically any ground meat which has been seasoned with ground onion and black pepper.
+A cheburek is a semicircular börek, filled with a very thin layer of ground beef, poultry meat, lamb or basically any ground meat which has been seasoned with ground onion and black pepper.

 The dough is made of flour, water (usually of a baker percentage of ~50%), salt, and oil.
 It is soft and pliable, but not sticky.
 It is separated into small balls and each is rolled out with a thin rolling pin.
 Additional flour is added only as needed to prevent the dough from sticking.

 The meat fill is layered thinly enough that it will cook fully in the sealed half-moon pocket.

 Finally, the whole is fried in oil (usually sunflower oil or corn oil) until the dough becomes golden.